KingaSzmyd/MSP2-EUQuiz/README.md

 # EU QUIZ
-## Do you know the capitals of the countries belonging to European Union?
+## Do you know the capitals of the EU countries?

 This project is a promotion of the EU member countries.
 Going through the quiz the participants need to answer the questions, which describes the capitals of the member countries.
 Every answer gives a 1 point.
 In total there are the 27 questions, each question about one member counrty.
 The questions describe the capitals of the countries belonging to EU.